 International Conference of the German Archaeological Institute and the Archaeological Heritage Network

 About the Event series

-Modern archeology examines all facets of human life.
+Modern archaeology examines all facets of human life.
 This also includes the effects of climate changes on the environmental conditions in which people lived in the past, and which they also influenced.
 It provides high-resolution data on local and regional effects of climate changes in a broad temporal perspective.
 We know about global climate fluctuations extending far back in time from global archives such as deep sea cores and ice sheets.
 These climate changes did not affect people to the same degree everywhere.
 In cooperation with many other disciplines, archaeology can thus reconstruct the concrete effects on the lived reality of past communities, as well as their reaction to them.

 But archaeology and cultural heritage are also affected by current climate change.
 Global warming with its very different local effects also entails a wide range of threats to the cultural heritage of the past.
 The rise in sea level affects not only the distant Pacific islands and their cultural heritage, but also the coasts of Europe.
 Initial forecasts and calculations show which World Heritage Sites on the Mediterranean coast would end up under water, depending on the extent of sea level rise.
 The thawing of the permafrost also thaws all the archaeological evidence that has been protected for long periods.
 Unique contexts and artifacts, such as those made of wood and leather, will thus be lost.